Harry Wood

 Wiki sp@m and chongqed.org

 Everyone knows what email sp@m is.
 Well wiki sp@m is worse.
 The community carefully builds up some informative articles, and then along comes a wiki sp@mmer, and dumps a load of advertising links on the page, often completely destroying the text that was there before.
-It's not permanent damage, because any change can be reverted, but it's pretty annoying, and slightly depressing, that such inconsiderate people exist in the world.
-So here's a link to chongqed.org who are finding ways of fighting this menace.
+It’s not permanent damage, because any change can be reverted, but it’s pretty annoying, and slightly depressing, that such inconsiderate people exist in the world.
+[Update: Originally I linked chongqed.org here, since they were finding interesting ways of fighting this menace.
+Sadly they are no more]

 As you can see I've been on a journey across several wiki projects, but actually you'll find me getting involved in wiki communities all over the internet.
 I've become a little bit wiki obsessed.
 I think they appeal to my psychology because I get a buzz from collaboration and I am perhaps more altruistic than avarage.
 I am willing to chip in a little effort in the name of building something great.
 I'm also quite pedantic/perfectionistic when it comes to text (documents, websites etc) I sometimes find myself editing technical documents I'm working with, even when I know I can't save my changes.
 If only all information was as freely editable as a wiki!